microsoft/aksworkshop/_entries/02-01 challenge1.md

 1. Deploy Kubernetes to Azure, using CLI or Azure portal using the latest Kubernetes version available in AKS
 2. Ensure you and your colleagues can connect to the cluster using `kubectl`

+> **Hint** Enable Kubernetes Role-based access cntrol (RBAC) which provides fine-grained control over cluster resources when creating the cluster because you can't enable it post cluster creation.
+RBAC enabled clusters by default have degraded Kubernetes Dashboard functionality.
+This is a good security practice because it avoids unintended privelage escalation.

 > **Resources**
 > * [Create an AKS cluster - CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough?wt.mc_id=CSE_(433127))
 > * [az aks create](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-create?wt.mc_id=CSE_(433127))